 Black mold is not only unsightly, but it may also be harmful to one’s health.
 Here are some ideal tips to fix your problem of the black mold in bathroom ceilings:

-- Check out signs of black mold in bathroom ceilings such as spots with different mold colors ranging from black to brown.
+- Open windows and use a fan to help the ceiling area dry.
+Check out signs of black mold in bathroom ceilings such as spots with different mold colors ranging from black to brown.
 Other indicators include a musty smell, cracked paint, and discoloration.

 - Verify the cause and check the location and extent of mold in the bathroom ceilings.